-The first iteration of the national study was conducted in the summer of 2010 and covered patients diagnosed in 2007.
+The first iteration of the national study was conducted in the summer of 2010 and covered patients diagnosed in 20073.
 The second iteration refined the algorithm used and widens the period of data analysed to cancers diagnosed in 2006-2008 (inclusive).
 The third iteration incorporates data from 2006 to 2010, covering a broader range of cancer sites.
-The fourth iteration covers data from 2006 to 2013 and uses the new cancer registration and analysis systems.
-The effect of improving data quality in the fourth iteration is discussed in section 4.1.
+The fourth iteration covers data from 2006 to 2013 and uses data from the new cancer registration and analysis systems.